Traverse22 in Brno, Czechia

 It appears that this one would fall more under a "fully-loaded" conference given their conference schedule with speakers, sessions, trips, etc.

 Extraordinary Travel Festival is a new kid on the block, as the first event was held in 2022 in Yerevan, Armenia.
-The second event will be in Bangkok, Thailand in 2024, buy tickets here.
+The second event was in Bangkok, Thailand in 2024 and currently there has been no 2025 event announced, and appears that there will be no new events until 2026 (according to their website).
+If there is a 2025 event announced, I will update it here.

 Here is the promotional trailer for the inaugural Yerevan event: